gotzmann/comet/README.md

 ### Too good to be true?

-You may recheck all benchmarks on your own to be sure that charts are not scam - see the repo: https://github.com/gotzmann/benchmarks
+You may run all benchmarks on your own to be sure charts are not scam: https://github.com/gotzmann/benchmarks

 ## Basics